medimarket.com logo

 Therapist-performed manual lymphatic drainage.

-Advantage: Excellent if done frequently enough.
+Advantage: excellent if you have it performed frequently enough.

-Disadvantage: Availability and cost.
+Disadvantage: availability and cost.

-Machine lymphatic drainage (compression therapy unit).
+Machine-assisted lymphatic drainage (compression therapy unit).

-A professional unit (Power Q-1000 Premium) costs about 240,000 HUF.
+A professional unit (Power Q-1000 Premium) is available around HUF 240,000.

 Indirect edema-reducing methods